zencrepes/zindexer/README.md

 # zindexer

-Fetches data from GitHub, Jira and pushes it to an Elasticsearch instance.
+Fetches data from GitHub, Jira, CircleCI (and more to come) and pushes it to an Elasticsearch instance.

 _This project aims at replacing ZenCrepes's [github-indexer](https://github.com/zencrepes/github-indexer), adding abilities to fetch data from Jira (thus the need for a rename). _